 Geothermal energy is produced by the heat of Earth’s molten interior.
-This energy is harnessed to generate electricity when steam (or hot water which is later converted to steam) from deep underground is used to drive a turbine on an electric power generator.
-Moderate to low temperature geothermal resources are also used to heat buildings directly and to provide space heating through district heating systems.
+This energy is harnessed to generate electricity when water is injected deep underground and returns as steam (or hot water, which is later converted to steam) to drive a turbine on an electric power generator.